cilium/cilium/Documentation/concepts/networking/ipam/eni.rst

 ENIs can be marked for deletion when the EC2 instance to which the ENI is attached to is terminated.
 In order to enable this, the option ``spec.eni.delete-on-termination`` can be enabled.
-If enabled, the ENI is modifying after creation using ``ModifyNetworkInterface`` to specify this deletion policy.
+If enabled, the ENI is modified after creation using ``ModifyNetworkInterfaceAttribute`` to specify this deletion policy.

 Node Termination